crholm/raz.sh/data/blog/2025-05-02_a_critical_look_at_mcp.md

 stdio.
 Python and JavaScript are probably one of the worst choices of languages for something you want to work on anyone else's computer.
 The authors seem to realize this since all examples are available as Docker containers.

-> Be honest—when was the last time you ran `pip install` and didn't end up in dependency hell?
+> Be honest... when was the last time you ran `pip install` and didn't end up in dependency hell?

 Am I being pretentious/judgmental in thinking that people in AI only really know Python, and the "well, it works on my computer" approach is still considered acceptable?
 This should be glaringly obvious to anyone that ever tried to run anything from